 The cause of tennis elbow is overuse of the muscles and tendons in the forearm, especially with repetitive elbow movements like that seen while playing tennis.
-Over time this repeated contraction and muscular strain causes the strength of the tendons to wear down and decline.
+Over time this repeated contraction and muscular strain cause the strength of the tendons to wear down and decline.
 Alongside inflammation, microtears at the origin of tendons may be seen, and are cause for pain.
 Though this condition is most commonly referred to as “tennis” elbow, many other sports and non-sport activities can cause it.

 Tennis elbow is diagnosed through a comprehensive interview and physical exam by a healthcare provider.
 During an interview, your doctor will ask you various questions regarding your experience and symptoms.

 Your pain will be evaluated by using the acronym PQRST, to most effectively determine important information.
 P: your doctor will ask what provokes the pain (making it worse), or what remedy techniques you’ve found palliative, or alleviating.
-Patients with tennis elbow find movement worsens the pain, while wrist stretches and alternating hot and cold compresses helps reduce pain.
+Patients with tennis elbow find movement worsens the pain, while wrist stretches and alternating hot and cold compresses help reduce pain.
 Your doctor will ask you what your pain feels like, to gauge the quality of it.
-Often, pain associated with tennis elbow is described as an aching sensation.
+Often, pain associated with the tennis elbow is described as an aching sensation.
 R: your doctor will ask you in what region the pain is felt and if it radiates further.
 Tennis elbow pain is most felt at the exterior prominence of the elbow where the inflamed tendons originate, and it can radiate through the lower arm.
-S: this is where your doctor will ask you to rate the severity of your pain on a scale of one to ten.
+This is where your doctor will ask you to rate the severity of your pain on a scale of one to ten.
 The answer to this question will vary amongst patients, and severity and pain tolerance is diverse.
 And finally, T: your doctor will ask you when your pain first began, and if it is present all of the time or if it comes and goes in waves.

 Acute cases of tennis elbow will likely have symptoms that get lighter or stronger, depending on the activity level of the elbow in question.
 Through these questions, and a brief physical exam in which the doctor views and palpates the affected area, tennis elbow is diagnosed.
-Though medical imagery cannot indicate the presence of the condition, it can help to rule our other possible diagnosis.
+Though medical imagery cannot indicate the presence of the condition, it can help to rule out other possible diagnoses.
 If you have tennis elbow or have questions, please reach out to our team at The Orthopedic Group through our website.
 We serve patients from Leesburg VA, Lansdowne VA, Stone Springs VA, Dulles, VA, Ashburn VA, Sterling VA, Aldie VA, South Riding VA, Herndon VA, Winchester VA, Reston VA, and Chantilly VA.